Pranipaso/CN_Polling_System/README.md

 - Clone this repository.
 - Run npm install to install all the dependencies.
-- Create an .env file in your project root folder and add your variables.
-See .env.sample for assistance.
+- Create an .env file in your project root folder and add PORT & MONGODB variables.
+- In the MONGODB please append the name of the Database as well example: mongodb://127.0.0.1:27017/Polling_System

 ## Usage

-- Run npm start to start the application.
+- Run npm start to start the server of the application.
-- Connect to the API using Postman on port 8000.
+- Connect to the API using Postman on port 3000.
+- postman collection has been provided in the helper folder

 ## API Endpoints